patooworld/PWCloud/Contribution-points.md

 This document covers the various contribution points that are defined in the package.json extension manifest.
+These are in addition to the [ones inherited by VS Code](https://vscode-westeu.azurewebsites.net/api/references/contribution-points).

 The intellisense is supported inside Azure Data Studio.